Protests against Bongbong Marcos

-Recently, President Ferdinand "Bongbong" Marcos Jr. marked the 52nd anniversary of the declaration of Martial Law in the Philippines, a period that remains highly controversial in the nation's history.
+Recently, President Bongbong Marcos marked the 52nd anniversary of the declaration of Martial Law in the Philippines, a period that remains highly controversial in the nation's history.
 In response, numerous Filipinos gathered in protest near Malacañang Palace, expressing their opposition to the Marcos family's legacy and the lasting impact of Martial Law on Filipino society.
 Tragically, the demonstration escalated into violence, leading to deaths and injuries.
-The unrest drew stark comparisons to the regime of the current president's father, former President Ferdinand Marcos Sr., whose time in power was also marred by human rights abuses and violent repression during Martial Law.
+The unrest drew stark comparisons to the regime of the current president's father, former President Ferdinand Marcos, whose time in power was also marred by human rights abuses and violent repression during Martial Law.
 Protests have been mostly conducted by progressive and opposition groups due to the violent and plunderous legacy of the Marcos family during the martial law era and throughout the rule of his father, former President Ferdinand Marcos; unpaid real-estate taxes; alleged electoral fraud during the 2022 presidential elections; instances of fake news and historical distortion; cases of human rights violations such as extra-judicial killings and the continuing war on drugs; and other social issues.
 Protests against the president have also included grievances against Vice President Sara Duterte as well as seeking of accountability from his predecessor Rodrigo Duterte.
 Mobilizations have also been held by Filipino-Americans and other solidarity and progressive groups abroad such as in United States, Australia, and Canada.

 Former President Duterte and his supporters have also organized protests against Marcos.
 In a "prayer rally" held in Cebu City, the former president made numerous remarks denouncing Marcos' People's Initiative and the subsequent economic constitutional amendments.
 During the rally, Duterte also made statements alluding to the deposal of President Marcos similar to his father yet through military force.
 In the same rally, Duterte called President Marcos a drug addict, Marcos responded that Duterte's use of fentanyl impaired his judgement.
 Duterte has since softened his position yet states that he and his coalition are no longer allies with President Marcos, reinforced by Vice President Sara Duterte stating that the UniTeam alliance was dissolved immediately after the 2022 Philippine General Election.

 Causes of the protests

-Ferdinand Marcos Sr.'s legacy
+Ferdinand Marcos's legacy

 Groups and individuals have expressed dissent and have protested against Marcos Sr.'s legacy on human rights, historical distortion, corruption, poverty, foreign debt, among many other issues.
 Groups and veteran activists slammed the order of the Malacañang to declare the birthday of Marcos, Sr. as holiday in the home province of Ilocos Norte.

 Various groups, such as ecumenical youth group Student Christian Movement of the Philippines (SCMP), have protested against the historical distortion of the legacy of Marcos, Sr. For SCMP, Marcos, Jr. ran "under a massive disinformation campaign, full of lies, and historical distortion" of Marcos, Sr.'s legacy.

 Press conference "No to Duterte Marcos 2022" with Chel Diokno and Sarah Elago present.